skial/regle/README.md

 You need to install the following libraries from HaxeLib and GitHub.

-1. hashids - `haxelib git hashids https://github.com/kevinresol/hashids master src`
+1. regle - `haxelib git regle https://github.com/skial/regle master src`
-2. regle - `haxelib git regle https://github.com/skial/regle master src`
+2. hashids - `haxelib git hashids https://github.com/kevinresol/hashids master src`
+	+ This is optional, but it is more widely used.

 Then in your `.hxml` file, add `-lib regle` and you're set.